jimholmes/Abstracts/Bios.md

 **International Conferences:** DevReach in 2012 and 2013; SQADays 2013; EuroStar 2013; AgileScrum, and STC India in 2012.

+**Keynotes:** I keynoted at ISTA Conference 2015 and spoke to approximately 600 software quality professionals.
+Video of the talk is at https://www.youtube.com/watch?v=uFjdSqDPLSQ&feature=youtu.be.

 **User Groups:** I’ve lost count of the user groups I’ve spoken at.
 Many across the USA.

 **Videos of sessions:**
 Several of my sessions have been video taped:

+ISTA Conference keynote "Why?" https://www.youtube.com/watch?v=uFjdSqDPLSQ&feature=youtu.be

 Testing Discussion Panel at Rocky Mountain Ruby:http://confreaks.net/videos/735-rockymtnruby2011-testing-panel